gustavolbs/AutoGIT/README.md

 ## Goal
-   The goal of this program is to simplify the life of git users, avoiding having to enter git commands and avoiding the user having to enter their credentials to perform a _push_, for example.
+   The goal of this project is provide to all git users a program that lets them free of the git commands.
+We turned the old "cheat sheet" into an interface where users don't need to type in every single command to perform whatever they want with git.
+Users also won't need to "log-in" after the _push_ command, do it once and forget about it.

 ## Download
-To download the AutoGit, open the terminal and paste one of theses codes below and **NEVER** move any file of AutoGIT.
+To download AutoGit, open the terminal and paste one of these codes below and **NEVER** move any file from/to AutoGIT.
 ```
 cd && git clone https://github.com/gustavolbs/AutoGIT.git
 ```